GLOBAL MARKETS-Wall Street rebounds, sterling steadies after tumble | Business

 GLOBAL MARKETS-Wall Street rebounds, sterling steadies after tumble

-U.S. stocks opened higher and sterling bounced from this week's record lows against the dollar on Tuesday as investors took stock after recent sharp market moves.
-The Dow Jones Industrial Average, the S&P 500 and the Nasdaq Composite added between 1% and 2% after Wall Street fell deeper into a bear market in the previous session.
-Benchmark 10-year Treasury yields ticked up from Monday's 12-year high and the dollar eased from 20-year highs on a basket of currencies.
+U.S. stocks gained and sterling bounced from this week's record lows against the dollar on Tuesday as investors took stock after recent sharp market moves.
+The Dow Jones Industrial Average, the S&P 500 and the Nasdaq Composite all added between 1% and 2% after Wall Street fell deeper into a bear market in the previous session.
+Benchmark 10-year Treasury yields ticked up from Monday's 12-year high and the dollar added to 20-year highs on a basket of other currencies.

 Other central bank speakers due on Tuesday include Fed Chair Jerome Powell and European Central Bank President Christine Lagarde.
 "Central bankers have been walking a tightrope trying to curb inflation while attempting to limit recessionary risks," Bank of America strategists wrote in a note released Tuesday.
 "However, their recent tone and 'jumbo' rate hikes have reinforced that the foremost priority is controlling inflation, even at the potential cost of a recession."